AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 ## Layout view

-When you open a map for editing it opens the Layout view of the Map Editor.The Layout view displays the map hierarchy in a tree view and allows you to organize the topics in a map.
+When you open a map for editing it opens the Layout view of the Map Editor.
+The Layout view displays the map hierarchy in a tree view and allows you to organize the topics in a map.

 >[!NOTE]
 >